daneezza/dakapathi-tax-app-sdgp-cs134/README.md

-# Dakapathi: Tax Management and Economic Assistance Web App
+# Dakapathi: Tax Management and Economic Assistance Web App 💰📈

 Dakapathi is a modern web application designed to simplify tax management and enhance financial literacy for users in Sri Lanka.
 The platform offers features such as accurate tax calculations, real-time updates on tax policies, multilingual support, and educational resources to guide users through the tax system.
-Built with a scalable and robust architecture.
+It is built with a scalable and robust architecture.

 # Key Features: